PlantsGenesBugs/MSc_Health_Data_Analytics/README.md

-This repository contains files relating to my final assignment for the module Health Data Analytics, as completed during my MSc as completed at the University of Birmingham.
+This repository contains files relating to my final assignment for the module Health Data Analytics, as completed during my MSc at the University of Birmingham.